AccelAI/Image-Classification-TensorFlow/installation/README.md

 ## Windows

-Detailed instructions for downloading Docker and installing TensorFlow by [Eric Jang](https://github.com/ericjang) can be found [here](https://gist.github.com/ericjang/959c03168c0bdfac1ca3)
+Detailed instructions for downloading Docker and installing TensorFlow on Windows can be found [here](./step_by_step_Windows_install.md)